belongtothenight/ACN_Code/hw5_c_trace_analyze/readme.md

 make clean
 ```

-## Executable
+## Parse Trace Executable

-1. tp_packet_count: Parse the trace file and count the number of packets in given time interval.
+1. pt_count_packet: Parse the trace file and count the number of packets in given time interval.
-2. tp_iat: Parse the trace file and calculate the inter-arrival time of packets.
+2. pt_quantize_iat: Parse the trace file and calculate the inter-arrival time of packets.